mseckykoebel/React-message-board/README.md

 ### UI

-The UI for this app remains mainly un-changed from the original Figma mock-ups.
 The app UI uses a mix of modified [Ionic Components](https://ionicframework.com/docs/components), and custom CSS.
-I liked the UI and didn't think it needed a lot of changes.

 ### UX